 - Symmetrical compositions with a central axis

-- Pilasters as decorative elements of the facade
+- Pilasters as decorative facade elements

-— Andrea Palladio, Italian architect of the Renaissance era
+— Andrea Palladio, Italian Renaissance architect

-Other Iconic Buildings
+Other Iconic Structures

-Material | Application in Greece | Application in Rome | Characteristics |
+Material | Use in Greece | Use in Rome | Characteristics |

 ---|---|---|---|

-Marble | Main material for temples and public buildings | Cladding, decorative elements | Durability, aesthetic appeal |
+Marble | Primary material for temples and public buildings | Cladding, decorative elements | Durability, aesthetic appeal.
+The principles of using natural stone established in antiquity remain relevant in modern eco-friendly construction |

-Limestone | Early buildings, foundations | Structural elements | Accessibility, strength |
+Limestone | Early structures, foundations | Structural elements | Accessibility, strength |

-Concrete | Practically not used | Main material for vaults, domes | Plasticity, ability to create complex forms |
+Concrete | Rarely used | Primary material for vaults, domes | Plasticity, ability to create complex forms |

-Wood | Roofs, floors | Auxiliary structures | Ease of processing, accessibility |
+Wood | Roofs, ceilings | Auxiliary structures | Ease of processing, accessibility |

-Terracotta | Tiles, decorative elements | Pipes, tiles | Water resistance, fire resistance |
+Terracotta | Tiles, decorative elements | Pipelines, tiles | Waterproofing, fire resistance |

 Similarities and Differences Between Greek and Roman Architectural Schools

-From the Greeks, the Romans adopted the order composition — a strict set of rules for columns, entablatures, pediments, and other elements.
-The most common systems in both Greece and Rome were the Doric, Ionic, and Corinthian orders.
-At the same time, Roman architects preferred the more lavish Corinthian style, adding their own decorative elements to the ancient colonnades.
+From the Greeks, Romans adopted the order system—a strict set of rules for columns, entablatures, pediments, and other elements.
+The Doric, Ionic, and Corinthian orders were the most common in both Greece and Rome.
+However, Roman architects favored the more ornate Corinthian style, adding their own decorative elements to ancient colonnades.

 — Renzo Piano, contemporary Italian architect